d2iq/ui-kit/packages/card/README.md

 ## LinkCard

-A `LinkCard` component is interactive like a `ButtonCard`, except it's intended to be used when clicking the card links to somewhere.
+A `LinkCard` component is also interactive like a `ButtonCard`, but it's intended to be used when clicking the card links to another page or URL.
+It has all of the same properties as a `Card` component.

+Please note that the `ButtonCard` and `LinkCard` components should not be used if you just need a container without any interactive functionality.
+In that case, use the `Card` component.